Want to claim 6 FREE stocks? Head over to Webull to get started.

 There are several avenues or asset classes for investment, such as stocks, bonds, commodities, currencies and the whole categories of derivatives.
 The easiest asset class for kids is equity or stock.

 Stocks, however, are relatively risky compared to bonds, commodities such as gold and some safe haven currencies.
 However, children can connect better with stocks due to their association with companies, whose products and services children are familiar with.

 How old do you have to be to invest in stocks?

 At age 11, prolific and astute billionaire investor Warren Buffett bought his first stock from the money he saved working in his family’s grocery store.

 He did odd jobs while he was a teen and used the money he saved to buy stocks of local companies.
-Buffett’s first tryst with investment came in the year 1941.
-A lot of things have changed between then and now, most notably with kids being well informed via modern communication devices.
+Buffett’s first experience with investment came in the year 1941.
+Things have changed between then and now, most notably with kids being well informed via modern communication devices.

 Depending on the type of brokerage account you open for your child, there may be an age restricting on if they can invest.
 This is brokerage specific, but parents can usually open a custodial brokerage account for kids under 18 years old.